 "gun rack" - the police report said the gun was taken from between the bed and chester drawer

-"shot himself through the mouth" - autopsy report indicates neck wound
+"shot himself through the mouth" - autopsy report indicates a neck wound

 "It was Dec.
 8, 1999" - police reports indicate the John Doe was found Dec.
 9